 This information is not meant as medical advice.
 It is provided solely for education.
 Our podiatry office in Houston, Texas, would be pleased to discuss your unique circumstances and needs as they relate to these topics.

-The Foot Pros at Foot & Ankle Associates treat all medical and surgical foot pain and ankle pain conditions, including summer foot care tips.
+The Vargas Foot and Ankle Specialists at Foot & Ankle Associates treat all medical and surgical foot pain and ankle pain conditions, including summer foot care tips.
 Licensed Houston, Texas, podiatrists, can help bring you foot pain and ankle pain relief.

 Our Houston, Texas (TX), podiatry office offers the most effective and state-of-the-art, quality podiatry care services with a smile to patients in our local community, including Sugar Land, Texas (TX), and Houston, Texas (TX).